CodeEditor: Learning to Edit Source Code with Pre-trained Models: Background

 \subsection{Code Editing}

-Generating source code using deep learning models has been explored in previous studies \cite{yin2018tranx,sun2020treegen}.
-These studies aim to learn a model $p(\boldsymbol{y}|\boldsymbol{x})$ that generates the code $\boldsymbol{y}$ based on the given contextual information $\boldsymbol{x}$ (\eg natural language requirements).
-In this work, code editing is a special case of $p(\boldsymbol{y}|\boldsymbol{x})$ and contains two main scenarios, including the code-to-code editing and comment\&code-to-code editing.
+Generating the source code using deep learning models has been explored in previous studies \cite{yin2018tranx,sun2020treegen}.
+These studies aim to build a model $p(\boldsymbol{y}|\boldsymbol{x})$ that generates the code $\boldsymbol{y}$ based on the given contextual information $\boldsymbol{x}$ (\eg natural language requirements).
+In this work, code editing is a special case of $p(\boldsymbol{y}|\boldsymbol{x})$ and contains two main scenarios, including code-to-code editing and comment\&code-to-code editing.